To achieve equity, it is not enough to simply learn; it is necessary to transform.

 Through virtual, interactive roundtables, this program will facilitate ideas, actions, and practical strategies that nonprofit leaders can implement within their organizations to recognize and eliminate systemic barriers and practices.
 Executive directors/CEOs, board chairs and other board leaders, human resources staff, and other nonprofit decision makers will benefit most from this program.

 Registration for EDI Roundtables is closed.
-See how equity work is transforming in North Carolina's nonprofit sector and stay tuned for additional EDI initiatives in 2021.
+See how equity work is transforming in North Carolina's nonprofit sector and stay tuned for additional EDI initiatives later this year.

 - Diversify board leadership in meaningful, non-tokenized ways

 - Develop culturally-competent performance review of executive director